akeneo/pim-docs/migrate_pim/upgrade_from_32_to_40.rst

         WARNING!
 You have X previously executed migrations in the database that are not registered migrations.

-    This can be safely ignored as this only means that your DB is up to date, but without finding the corresponding migration file.
+    This can be safely ignored as this only means that your database is up to date, but without finding the corresponding migration files.

     Another message could be `Migration _X_Y_ZZZZ was executed but did not result in any SQL statements`.